 An emerging buy-side software vendor is very likely to have the following benefits:

-A cloud-native solution
+A cloud-native buy-side solution

 Also called Software-as-a-Service (SaaS), if founded around 2005 or later.
 If founded around 2014 or later, they might have an Enterprise SaaS, which pairs the functionality required for running a large business with the ease of a cloud-based investment management platform.